Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 Option | Description
 ------ | -----------------------------------------------------------------
 connections | To view TCP connections that were active at the time of the memory acquisition, use the connections command.
-This walks the singly-linked list of connection structures pointed to by a non-exported symbol in the tcpip.sys module.<br><u>This command is for x86 and x64 Windows XP and Windows 2003 Server only.</u>
+This walks the singly-linked list of connection structures pointed to by a non-exported symbol in the tcpip.sys module.<br><b><u>This command is for x86 and x64 Windows XP and Windows 2003 Server only.</u></b>
 connscan | Pool scanner for tcp connections sockets | Print list of open sockets sockscan | Pool scanner for tcp socket objects